Skip to main content

 Running the GitHub action when semantic model files change

-Update the GitHub action to only run when specific files/files within a directory change.
+Update the GitHub action to only run when specific files within a directory change.
 This is recommended if the semantic model files are in a larger repository that contain other unrelated files.
 See GitHub action documentation.

 Re-running an import from the GitHub Actions UI

 In order to trigger an import, go to GitHub → Actions → Rerun all jobs.
 An import cannot be triggered from Hex, since the model is pushed from GitHub to Hex.
-This flow keeps Hex in sync with the latest semantic model versions managed in GitHub.
+This flow keeps Hex in sync with the latest semantic project versions managed in GitHub.